engineering blog-dk-green-9-1200x628

 Creating Scalable, Testable, and Readable React Apps: Part 1

-A couple of years ago at FullStory it was decided that we would convert our app from our home-grown JS framework into React.
+A couple of years ago at Fullstory it was decided that we would convert our app from our home-grown JS framework into React.
 The work began optimistically and not long after we had a bunch of shiny React code in our codebase.
 Fast forward to now and we have thousands of React components.
 We’ve learned a lot along the way and one of the most important things is that simply converting from one framework to another wasn’t enough to unlock the full potential that we had hoped for from making the switch.
 In order to gain the full benefits of the conversion efforts we realized we would need to revisit some basic principles of software architecture and React’s core principles.
 We then implemented this research by creating 3 distinct React component categories which have dramatically improved our React codes maintainability, readability, testability, and scalability.

-In this series of articles we will (1) talk about some basic principles of software and React architecture, (2) share our implementation of these principles as three categories of react components, (3) and finally share how this has leveled up our React code at FullStory.
+In this series of articles we will (1) talk about some basic principles of software and React architecture, (2) share our implementation of these principles as three categories of react components, (3) and finally share how this has leveled up our React code at Fullstory.

 Back to the basics

-So before we get into how we architect our app at FullStory, let’s revisit some basic principles of software engineering and React.
+So before we get into how we architect our app at Fullstory, let’s revisit some basic principles of software engineering and React.

 Single Responsibility